AlisonZ/boundless-scrabble-copy/README.md

 ### Blank Tile

-Scrabble also has a blank tile.
+Scrabble also has **two** blank tiles.
 Its point value is zero but it can be used as a substitute for any letter while constructing words.
 Our application needs to be able to use the blank tile when needed while finding the highest point word.

 ## Data